 Seattle Language & Culture Institute: Residential Program

 The Seattle Language and Culture Institute is an opportunity for students, ages 13-17, to take part in an unforgettable global experience in Seattle, Washington.
-The Summer 2018 residential program will be from July 21-August 4.
+The Summer 2018 residential program will be from July 20-August 3.

-The Seattle Language and Culture Institute is a way to offer your students an intensive English language learning experience, introduce them to key concepts of leadership, and help them to make friends from the U.S. and around the world.
+The Seattle Language and Culture Institute is a way to offer your students an intensive English language learning experience and help them to make friends from the U.S. and around the world.
 Students who are already fluent in English may choose to participate in the Global Leadership course instead of the English Language course.
 Students who will participate in the English Language course and will already be in Seattle over the summer can register for the Day Program instead of living on campus.

 Each day, students will take part in language classes customized for their level; leadership and cross-cultural workshops; and afternoon excursions to explore the beautiful city of Seattle and the Puget Sound region.
 In addition to the daily activities, students will also take part in an American camp experience and visit Mount Rainier.
 International students will spend one night with a local host family.

 The Seattle Language and Culture Institute will also include other international participants as well as local youth participants, who will support students in their English learning and form friendships with them that could last a lifetime.

 Residential program tuition (students will stay in UW residence halls):